Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/introduction.md

 Because of the Java runtime machine (JVM) overhead, Java programs can be slower than assembler/compiled languages(C, C++, Go, ...) programs for CPU-bound programs.

 **But a fast Java program is faster than a slow assembler/C program because of algorithm optimisations.**
-Nevertheless a same algortihm implemented in Java and in a optimized compiled language should be executed a faster by the compiled language program in most cases.
+Nevertheless the same algorithm implemented in Java and in an optimized compiled language(example: C) should be executed faster by the compiled language program in most cases.

 ### Benchmarks